lelesys/Lelesys.Plugin.SlideShow/README.md

 Setup
 -----

-Enter the following line in the Root.ts2 of your sites package
+Enter the following line in the Root.ts2 of your site package

 ``include: resource://Lelesys.Plugin.SlideShow/Private/TypoScripts/Library/NodeTypes.ts2
 ``